easy-apps-xyz/docs/resources/privacypolicy.md

 ## 12. European Privacy Rights (GDPR)

-If you are located in the European Economic Area (EEA), United Kingdom, or Switzerland, you have additional rights under the General Data Protection Regulation (GDPR):
+If you are located in the European Economic Area (EEA), the United Kingdom, or Switzerland, you have additional rights under the General Data Protection Regulation (GDPR):

 - **Right of Access**: You may request access to your personal data
 - **Right to Rectification**: You may request correction of inaccurate data
 - **Right to Erasure**: You may request deletion of your personal data
 - **Right to Restriction**: You may request restriction of processing
 - **Right to Data Portability**: You may request transfer of your data
-- **Right to Object**: You may object to processing of your personal data
+- **Right to Object**: You may object to the processing of your personal data
 - **Right to Withdraw Consent**: You may withdraw consent at any time

 To exercise these rights, contact us at **support@easy-apps.xyz**.